- Books, Literature, and Writing»

 “You got nothing I want.”

-“I want you to have this,” he said as he dug into his pocket.
+“I want you to have this."
+He dug into his pocket.

-She hesitated, staring at the outstretched hand.
-Her own hand, shaking from the effects of adrenaline, reached out and took the folded cash.
+She hesitated, staring at the open palm.
+The effects of adrenaline made her hand shake as she reached out and took the folded cash.

 “What is your name?”